Sensitive moment!As soon as Wang Yi left, Xi Jinping would visit Saudi Arabia Wang Wenbin responded | Xi Jinping visited Saudi Arabia | G20 summit-breakinglatest.news-Breaking Latest News

 Khashoggi was assassinated in the United States in 2018.
 According to U.S. intelligence investigations, Mohammed was behind the killing of Khashoggi.
 Biden also called Saudi Arabia a “untouchable” country due to the incident.

 And U.S.-China relations have recently been in a dangerous state of plummeting.
-Since the US House of Representatives Speaker Nancy Pelosi’s visit to Taiwan in August this year, the CCP has held a large-scale military exercise to lock in Taiwan, and unilaterally announced “three cancellations and five suspensions”, a total of eight countermeasures against the United States.
+Since the US House of Representatives Speaker Nancy Pelosi’s visit to Taiwan in August this year, the CCP has held a large-scale military exercise to lock in Taiwan and unilaterally announced eight countermeasures against the United States, including “three cancellations and five suspensions.”

-After the 20th National Congress of the Communist Party of China, Xi Jinping passed a congratulatory letter to the American non-governmental organization “National Committee on US-China Relations”, saying that strengthening communication and cooperation between China and the United States will help the world stabilize.
+After the 20th National Congress of the Communist Party of China, Xi Jinping passed a congratulatory letter to the American non-governmental organization “National Committee on US-China Relations”, saying that strengthening communication and cooperation between China and the United States will help stabilize the world.
 “China is willing to work with the United States.”
 The former threw an olive branch to the United States.

 The United States will hold midterm elections on the 8th of next month, just a week before the G20 summit.
 Since Biden’s Democratic Party is in a hurry in both the Senate and the House of Representatives, he may not have the heart to think about the G20 at the moment.